CNC

 Basic Pi setup

-I am assured need LinuxCNC 2.9 to handle the Mesa card I have so:
+I was assured I needed LinuxCNC 2.9 to handle the Mesa card I have so:

 download the Pi5 version of 2.9.3 from https://linuxcnc.org/downloads